XayOn/vinisto/Readme.rst

    Feature: If there is cold, turn the heater on
    Scenario:
-     Given I have a sensor temperature_living
+        Given the sensor temperature_living has a value < 15
-       And I have a button heater that reacts on "get" to "http://heater/?state={value}" And the sensor temperature_living has a value < 15 Then turn on heater
+        Then turn on heater

    Feature: If there is too hot, turn the heater off
    Scenario:
-       Given I have a sensor temperature_living
+        Given the sensor temperature_living has a value > 20
-       And I have a button heater that reacts on "get" to "http://heater/?state={value}" And the sensor temperature_living has a value > 20 Then turn off heater
+        Then turn off heater